inmanta/inmanta-core/docs/quickstart.rst

 Deploy the configuration model
 ------------------------------

-The normal mode of operation of Impera uses a central server to deploy configurations.
+The normal mode of operation of Inmanta uses a central server to deploy configurations.
 Each managed host runs a configuration agent that receives configuration updates from a central server.
 This setup is quite elaborate and in this introduction we will use the single shot *deploy* command.
 This command compiles, exports and enforces the configuration for a single machine.

-The configuration we made in the previous section can be deployed by executing the deploy command in the Impera project.
+The configuration we made in the previous section can be deployed by executing the deploy command in the Inmanta project.

 .. code-block:: sh

-    impera deploy --dry-run -a vm1 -i IP_OF_VM1 impera deploy -a vm1 -i IP_OF_VM1
+    inmanta deploy --dry-run -a vm1 -i IP_OF_VM1 inmanta deploy -a vm1 -i IP_OF_VM1

 The first command compiles the configuration model and does a dry run of the deployment process and lists the changes that should be made.
 The second command does the actual deployment.
-We could use a local deployment, but that means we should run Impera as root and this would create permission problems when we deploy changes on the second VM.
+We could use a local deployment, but that means we should run Inmanta as root and this would create permission problems when we deploy changes on the second VM.